This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - A breech birth position.

 Doctors should always monitor these situations and make informed decisions to avoid complications.
-When doctors make the wrong decision or fail to recognize a difficulty, an injury can result.
+An injury can result when doctors make the wrong decision or fail to recognize a difficulty.

 The doctor may tug on the baby to get it out and to avoid asphyxiation, with the unintended consequence of injuring the nerves.